SpenceKonde/ATTinyCore/Wiring.md

 * If part has an AVcc pin and an AGnd pin, 0.1uf ceramic capacitor between AVcc and AGnd, right next to the chip.
 * if part has an AVcc pin but no AGnd pin, 0.1uf cerapic capacitor between AVcc and Gnd, right nrxt to the chip.

+If the power supply is unstable, or the wires from the supply are long, it is highly recommended to put a larger capacitor between power and ground on the board - the appropriate size and type will depend on the loading, voltage, and available space; typical values might range from 10 uf to 1000uf.
+Aluminum electrolytic caps are commonly used for this purpose.

 ### Additional requirements for programming over Serial (841,1634,828,87 and 167 only):
 * 6-pin "FTDI" header, pin order is, Gnd, CTS, Vcc, Tx, Rx, DTR.
 * 6-pin header Vcc and Gnd pins connected to Vcc and Gnd